Academic Advisors Are Expected to:

 - Assist the student in planning a course of study and give advice about courses and adjustment of course loads.
 The advisor will inform the student about the prerequisites for subsequent courses in the student’s program.

-- Help the student become an independent, self-confident decision maker, able to solve problems that arise in pursuit of educational goals.
+- Help the student become an independent, self-confident decision maker, able to solve problems that arise in pursuit of their educational goals.

 - Provide clear and accurate information.